talum/talum.github.io/source/_posts/2015-11-18-using-github-omniauth-login-with-scopes-to-access-the-github-api.markdown

 Scopes are awesome in that they "let you specify exactly what type of access you need," according to [GitHub's OAuth Documentation](https://developer.github.com/v3/oauth/#scopes).
 With great power comes great responsibility, so it's important to only ask for as much access as you actually need.
 By limiting how much access you request, you limit the damage a potential hacker can do should they somehow intercept secret tokens.

 By default, if you don't specify a scope for GitHub in `omniauth.rb`, you get read-only access to a user's public information, which was essentially useless to me.
-I had tried using the access token I received in the hash accessible under `auth_hash["credentials"]["token"]`, to connect to the GitHub API, but I kept getting a 400 error.
+I had tried using the access token I received in the hash accessible under `auth_hash["credentials"]["token"]`, to connect to the GitHub API, but I kept getting a 400 error when I tried to write to my profile with a PUT request.

 What I needed was to specify the "user" scope in my file in order to get read/write access to a user's profile.

-There are a bunch of other scopes, including repo and gist, which GitHub explains nicely [here](https://developer.github.com/v3/oauth/#scopes), but for my purposes, I just needed to tack on the "user" scope.
+There are a bunch of other scopes, including repo, which gives you access to read/write to a user's code and commit statuses, and gist, which gives you write access to these little bits of a user's shareable code within GitHub.
+GitHub explains the various scopes available nicely [here](https://developer.github.com/v3/oauth/#scopes).

+For my purposes, I just needed to tack on the "user" scope.
 So here is what my code looked like upon making this change.

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do